 Another container I just love is crocks, I think they go so well with the tubs and soon I should do a post on my crock containers.

-This one is holding a potted bamboo, I think it is Golden Bamboo but I am not certain.
-It was dug up from a friends home where she has it growing everywhere.
-Bamboo is in pots on my deck and not in the ground.
-I have them placed around to add a tropical touch.
+This crock is holding a potted bamboo, I think it is Golden Bamboo but I am not certain a friend digs them out of her yard and gives them away.
+All my bamboo is in pots on my deck and not in the ground.
+I have them placed around my deck to add a tropical touch.

 I have been having a lot of fun fixing up this back corner of the deck.
 We had a table and chairs here last year but this summer I wanted a more comfy lounging area rather than a dining area.